Dashboard customization

 <div class="flex items-center gap-2">

-<!-- Entity thumbnail as a clickable background image -->
+<!-- Entry thumbnail as a clickable background image -->

 <div class="grow break-all">